Search and review effectively

 | Configuration | Project settings (enable, sampling) | Query + filters + name |

-The easiest searches start in your app: fields and tags you’ll still recognize in a few months.- Stable keys:
+The easiest searches start in your app: fields and tags you’ll still recognize in a few months.

 Keep saved searches up to date

-Saved searches go stale when the product, model, or prompts change.- Check
+Saved searches go stale when the product, model, or prompts change.

-Last foundandTotalmonthly for watches you still care about.
-No new matches for months often means update or delete. - Avoid duplicates — two names for the same cohort split review progress and confuse assignees.
+- Reopen watches you still care about monthly and skim recent matches.
+No new matches for months often means update or delete.

-- Watch filter-only saves — filters with no query and no time limit can grow forever; long-lived watches should lean on metadata that stays meaningful.
+- Watch filter-only saves: filters with no query and no time limit can grow forever, so long-lived watches should lean on metadata that stays meaningful.

 Common pitfalls